-I fell in love with baseball statistics looking at the backs of baseball cards in the late 80’s.
+I played baseball and softball growing up, and I fell in love with baseball statistics looking at the backs of baseball cards in the late 80’s.
 Playing with Microsoft Excel and reading lots of Bill James books took me to the next level.
-Now I am a big freakin’ dork.
+Now I’m a big freakin’ dork.
 Sites like baseball-reference.com have put complete minor league numbers into a central location, making it super-easy for dorks like me to run some numbers on them.

-I don’t want to give away my secret sauce, but it crunches all of a player’s minor league hitting statistics to come up with a single number that approximates a player’s potential with the bat.
+I don’t want to give away my secret sauce, but it crunches all of a player’s hitting statistics to come up with a single number that approximates a player’s potential with the bat.
+It takes into account:

 Which players do you profile?

-I like looking at rookies and future stars, players with little or no major league experience.
+I like looking at hitters, mostly prospects and rookies, players with little or no major league experience.
 I get names from online prospect lists, baseball broadcasts, and my own statistical digging.
-After players have already established themselves in the majors, it can be fun to go back and see how they did in the minors to see how good my numbers really are.